 What Are Considered Grounds for Divorce in New Jersey?

-If you are filing for a fault-based divorce, you must provide a legally recognized reason for dissolving your marriage.
-Recognized grounds for fault-based divorce in New Jersey include:
+If you are seeking a fault-based divorce, you must provide a legally recognized reason for the dissolution of your marriage.
+While it is unlikely that fault would be considered when dividing marital property, it may impact the terms of spousal support, child support, and custody issues.
+The following are examples of recognized grounds for fault-based divorce in New Jersey:

 - History of drug or alcohol abuse